Peacock-Farrell aiming to resurrect club career

 Installed as manager Michael O'Neill's number one choice at the start of the Nations League campaign in 2018, Peacock-Farrell has had the place nailed down ever since.

-He has played as many games games for Northern Ireland as any of the five professional clubs on his resume bar Sheffield Wednesday, for whom he turned out 47 times during a loan spell in 2021-22.
+He has played as many games games for Northern Ireland as any of the five professional clubs in his career bar Sheffield Wednesday, for whom he turned out 47 times during a loan spell in 2021-22.

 Throughout frustrating periods at both Leeds and Burnley, it is Northern Ireland that has been the constant in his career.